-If you are intending to adopt a child and wishing to take adoption leave you must notify your line manager within seven days of being matched with a child.
+If you are intending to adopt a child and wishing to take adoption leave you must notify your line manager within seven days of being matched with a child by filling in Document 2 - Notification of intention to take adoption leave.
 You may also wish to discuss this with your line manager in advance, although you are under no obligation to do so - but this will help you both in planning the period prior to adoption leave commencing.
-You must notify the HR department of your intention to take adoption leave and supply a copy of your matching certificate along with your adoption leave and pay request - which can be found on eTouch.
-The HR department will then send you a letter detailing the company's policy on adoption matters.
+Please see section on Maternity and Adoption Leave in the Family Leave Policy regarding leave to attend adoption appointments.
+More information can be found on eTouch.